 My dad used to bear my sister and me off to bedtime modifying Shakespeare's, "Good night, sweet Prince.
 Flights of angels sing thee to thy sleep," to fit his girl children and also his whimsical sense of humor.
 "Good night, sweet princesses.
 Flocks of angels sing thee to thy sleep."
 It helps me now to imagine him standing on that mythical Other Side, his arms open wide for her as those flocks of angels take up singing where we left off.

-In my version of this story, they get the pitch right on all the high notes.
+In my version of the story, they nail all those high notes.
 She'll see to it that they do.

 Thursday, May 10, 2007